zoeskan/MCB185/README.md

 account.

 Choose a username.
-Your GitHub account will be part of your CV, so choose a name that you won't be embarrassed by in a few years.
-I use my full name.
+Your GitHub account will be part of your CV, so choose a name that future you won't be embarassed by.
 After setting your email and password, choose the free plan and then answer a few questions about your interests to create your account.
 Go to your email to verify your email address.

 To begin the course, start at `unit0-setup.md`.